What's happened

 How we got here

 Prince Andrew's arrest in February on suspicion of misconduct in public office has intensified scrutiny on the royal family.
-His friendship with Jeffrey Epstein, a convicted sex offender, has led to his removal from public duties and the loss of titles.
-His daughters, Beatrice and Eugenie, have chosen to make alternative plans for Easter, reflecting the ongoing fallout from the scandal.
+His association with Jeffrey Epstein, and subsequent legal and public backlash, led to his removal from royal duties and titles.
+The family has been gradually distancing itself from him, with recent decisions to exclude his daughters from key events.

 Go deeper